 Experiences of trauma can influence how children learn, grow and develop.
 It can affect a child’s self-image and the ways in which they relate to others and express themselves.

-This interactive three-hour workshop is grounded in interpersonal neurobiology and based on principles of child-centred play therapy.
-It will explore the neurobiological impacts of trauma.
-Housing and homelessness workers will also develop simple and practical therapeutic skills to strengthen child-parent relationships and build children’s emotional regulation, impulse control and internal motivation.
+The interactive three-hour workshop was grounded in interpersonal neurobiology and based on principles of child-centred play therapy.
+It explored the neurobiological impacts of trauma.
+Housing and homelessness workers learned simple and practical therapeutic skills to strengthen child-parent relationships and build children’s emotional regulation, impulse control and internal motivation.

 The training received very positive feedback – 94% of participant evaluations rated the training as good-excellent.
 Click here to read the Evaluation Report.